Get Help Now

 It can be difficult to detect substance use disorder in a loved one or even in yourself.
 That being said, there are some warning signs and symptoms of tramadol addiction you can keep an eye out for.

-Tramadol can cause physical dependence, which can in turn cause withdrawal symptoms.
+Tramadol can cause physical dependence, which can, in turn, cause withdrawal symptoms.
 Understanding opioid withdrawal symptoms can be very useful in identifying suspected abuse or addiction.

 Short-term effects are those that occur immediately after you abuse tramadol, whereas long-term effects occur after prolonged use.
 Both types of side effects can cause lasting damage.